 I currently organise the non-profit Academy program of Tiny Farms, welcoming new hands and faces into organic farming.
 I have been involved in further initiatives shaping a new food culture, such as Die Gemeinschaft.
 Next to that, I am a volunteer within the Slow Food Youth movement, promoting good, clean and fair food for all.

 In my photography, I portray people and farms practising alternative approaches to agriculture.
-My work is currently shown in a solo exhibition: “Autonome Felder”, from 25 February – 14 May 2023 at Domäne Dahlem, Berlin.
+My work was shown in a solo exhibition: “Autonome Felder” in 2023 at Domäne Dahlem (Berlin), which was just published as a book.
 For any enquiries or prints, please get in touch.

 To help shed light on today’s most pressing issues, I previously worked as a program curator at re:publica, Europe’s largest conference on the digital societies.
 With my expertise around food sovereignty and the sustainable development goals, I’ve organized conversations across six international festivals in Berlin, Accra, LA, Detroit, and Portland, involving civil society, policy makers and academia.